Georgia Fowler: Modelling career

 Fowler was prominently featured at the Mercedes-Benz Fashion Week in Australia in 2018, and she hosted the Australian Fashion Laureate Award alongside Ash Williams.

 Since 2018, she has been listed on models.com as a "Money Girl".

 In 2017, and 2018, Fowler appeared in magazines such as Marie Claire Australia, Vogue, The File, W, and Harper's Bazaar, to share her beauty and fitness regimen.

 In late 2018, Fowler was the presenter of New Zealand's version of the Project Runway television show.

 Personal life

-Since 2018, Fowler was dating Australian restauranteer Nathan Dalah.
-In April 2021, Fowler and Dalah announced that they are expecting their first child.
-Their daughter, Dylan Aman Dalah was born on September 17, 2021.
+Fowler is married to Australian restauranteer Nathan Dalah.
+In April 2021, Fowler and Dalah announced that they were expecting their first child.
+Their daughter was born on 17 September 2021.
+She married Nathan Dalah in January 2023.

+On September 4, 2023, in an Instagram post, she revealed that she is expecting her second child.
+Their son was born on February 15, 2024.